 Think about the last time you sent a freight shipment.
 You no doubt factored in the basics — class, capacity, weight, density and the like.
-You probably took pains to ensure your freight had the proper packaging.
+You probably took appropriate measures to ensure your freight had the proper packaging.
 You might've even pulled special permits and budgeted for unavoidable fuel surcharges.

 But did you account for freight accessorials?

 Accessorials are additional fees for services not included in standard freight shipping rates.
 In a sense, they're like the mysterious charges in the fine print of your cell phone bill.
 You don't know how they got there.
 You might not initially be clear what they mean.
 But you have to pay for them.

 Unlike those cell charges, however, accessorial charges can be relatively easy to understand, and if you select these special services ahead of time, you can make sure your freight gets the special treatment it deserves.
 Once you're armed with some fundamental knowledge about which accessorial fees apply, you can get the most accurate quotes and prevent unwanted freight shipping expenses.

 Common freight accessorials — and tips on how to deal with them

 This is what happens if a carrier attempts to make a delivery but gets turned away by the receiver.
 It can also be applied if no one's around to accept the delivery — or if the delivery address gets changed to a new location while your shipment is in transit.